akeneo/pim-api-docs/content/concepts/asset-manager.md

 :::

 ::: info
-To do some operations on your media, we always convert them to .png first, to avoid compression related losses.
+To do operations on your media, we always convert them to .png first, to avoid compression related losses.
 As a result, this conversion can increase the size of your images.
 To reduce your file size, we provide an `optimize jpeg` operation to convert them back to compressed jpeg files :wink:.
 :::

 Let's now detail the available operation names as well as their corresponding parameters.